Skip to content

 • Advanced way: Use the Windows Registry Editor to change the SmartScreenPuaEnabled value (requires admin rights).

+PUA Protection helps protect your computer from potentially unwanted applications.
 Most people should leave PUA Protection turned on.
-Turn it off only if you need to install a specific program that is blocked.
+You should turn PUA Protection off only if you need to install a specific program that PUA Protection blocks.
 Always be careful when disabling security features on your computer.

 Additional security: Consider enabling Edge’s Enhanced tracking prevention and Tracking prevention features for comprehensive protection against unwanted content and tracking.